johngage/JB1/content/01_overviewJG.md

 Note that the content files are either **Jupyter Notebooks** or **Markdown** files.
 These are the files that define "pages" in your book.

-You can store these files in whatever collection of folders you'd like, note that the *structure* of your book when it is built will depend solely on the order of items in your `_data/toc.yml` file (see below section)
+You can store these files in whatever collection of folders you'd like.
+Just be clear that the "root" directory is /content.
+All files are relative to that.
+Note that the *structure* of your book when it is built will depend solely on the order of items in your `_data/toc.yml` file, and the URL's are relative to /content. (see below section)

 ### Table of Contents is defined in `_data/toc.yml`